If romance novels are expressions of faith, it would seem logical that they should share features of other belief systems. In particular,

 occur quite separately, as the organizing principles of religious experience, belief, practice, and organization.
 But often the two modes of religiosity occur together, in a single tradition, and interact with each other.
 (294)

-In the context of the popular romance texts, the two modes do indeed occur together: there is frequently mixing of the two modes within individual works and, indeed, aspects of the reading and production of romances can also be ascribed to one or other mode.
+In the context of popular romance novels, the two modes do indeed occur together: there is frequently mixing of the two modes within individual works and, indeed, aspects of the reading and production of romances can also be ascribed to one or other mode.

 With respect to the legalistic mode Whitehouse suggests that: